Canardoux/flutter_sound/README.md

 ```

 ## Controlling Playback
-The `QuickPlay` provides basic methods to allow you to control playback such as:
-* pause()
-* resume()
-* stop()
-* seekTo(duration)

-If you need more detailed control then you need to use an `SoundPlayer`.

-# SoundPlayer

-An SoundPlayer provides finer grained control over how the audio is played as well as been able to monitor playback and respond to user events.
+An SoundPlayer provides fined grained control over how the audio is played as well as been able to monitor playback and respond to user events.

 Importantly `SoundPlayer` also allows you to play multiple audio files using the same session.